fog/fog-vsphere/README.md

 #=>  >]
 ```

 There is a lot more you can do as well!
 We are working on providing better documentation right now.
-For now, you can look at the [RubyDocs](http://www.rubydoc.info/gems/fog-vsphere/), look through whats available with [Pry](http://pryrepl.org/), and see the documentation for [Fog](http://fog.io).
+For now, you can look at the [RubyDocs](http://www.rubydoc.info/gems/fog-vsphere/), browse what's available with [Pry](http://pryrepl.org/), and view the documentation for [Fog](http://fog.io).
 We hope to have much more documentation and plenty of examples soon.

 ## Contributing